pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/essentials-of-metaphysics.md

 **Action**:

-An action is a change in an entity, i.e. a difference in the past and the present of an entity ("past" and "present" are defined ostensively by pointing to the relationship between one's awareness and one's memory, i.e. retained awareness).
+An action is a change in an entity, i.e. a difference in the past and the present of an entity ("past" and "present" are defined ostensively by pointing to the relationship between one's awareness and one's memory, memory being retained awareness).
 More precisely, an action is a change in the facts about an entity (the facts may be identifying or non-identifying; of course, change in identifying facts would lead to the entity ceasing to exist and becoming something else).
 An action, thus, is necessarily of the entity, i.e. an action cannot exist apart from the entity, and thus, an action cannot exist apart from the entity's identity; an action is hence an aspect of the entity's identity (just to clarify, an action is inseparable from the entity, the entity is inseparable from its identity, thus the action is inseparable from the entity's identity).
 Consequently, by the law of non-contradiction, an entity's action cannot be in contradiction to the entity and its identity, i.e. its action cannot be something impossible to its identity.
 Hence, since an action of an entity can exist neither apart from (i.e. disconnected from) nor in contradiction to the entity and its identity, an action is an expression and extension of the entity's identity.

 ---